Hit & Run Attorney Atlanta

 Our team works with the police or hires our own investigators and experts to locate the driver at fault and hold them fully accountable for their actions.
 They might have been scared or nervous and fled the scene out of panic, but that is no excuse for leaving another person in danger.
 Punitive damages might also be proper against a hit-and-run driver, and our lawyers put in the additional effort to secure a punitive damage award in appropriate cases.
 Punitive damages are meant to punish a driver for willful misconduct or behavior exhibiting an entire lack of care that shows a conscious indifference to the consequences of their actions.
 Juries can slap hit-and-run drivers with as much as $250,000 in punitive damages, or more if they were driving while intoxicated.
 Courts require plaintiffs to meet a higher standard when proving punitive damages, but our experienced legal team has the skills and dedication to meet the required burden of proof and hold hit-and-run drivers liable for their egregiously bad behavior.

 Help With Hit & Run Car Accidents in Atlanta

-If you or a loved one has been hurt by a hit-and-run driver in Atlanta as a pedestrian, bicyclist, or another driver in a car accident, call the Atlanta hit & run accident attorneys at Durham law Group for a free consultation at 404-845-3434.
+If you or a loved one has been hurt by a hit-and-run driver in Atlanta as a pedestrian, bicyclist, or another driver in a car accident, call a hit and run accident attorney in Atlanta at Durham law Group for a free consultation at 404-845-3434.
 We’ll explain your options and go to work right away securing compensation for your medical bills, lost income, pain and suffering, and other legal damages caused by a hit-and-run driver’s negligence.